 Best For: Creative agencies, remote teams, developers, teams who use Agile principles at work

-Cost: Free for up to 5 users, as low as $4/user per month for more than 5 users
+Cost: Free for up to 5 users, as low as $4.17/user per month for more than 5 users (with two months free)

 Hubstaff Tasks is the ideal project management tool for teams looking for an efficient way of accomplishing tasks.
 It keeps everyone connected, improves collaboration, and comes with several features that simplify work organization and progress tracking.
 With Hubstaff Tasks, you can easily see what’s going on with your projects from a single location, and ensure that there is a continuous flow of work.

 - Agile features (sprints) to get things done efficiently and for smoother mid-project adjustments.

 - Powerful task management features: assign tasks, create checklists and labels, and notify team members.